 An order from a Licensed Healthcare Provider (LHP) is required to use crutches at school.
-If a student arrives at school on crutches without a doctor's order, the parent will be called to take the student home.
+If a student arrives at school on crutches without a licensed health care provider's order, the parent will be called to take the student home.